Not a LASIK Candidate? Ask About Implantable Contact Lenses.

-Visian and Verisyse implantable lenses are similar to intraocular lenses (ICLs) used in cataract surgery to replace the clouded natural lens, with one important difference.
-Implantable lenses are "phakic, meaning they work WITH the natural lens, and the natural lens is not removed.
-Visian and Verisyse are sometimes described as “implantable contact lenses.”
-However, unlike the contact lenses you may be wearing now, an implanted lens does not dry out or become dirty.
+Implantable contact lenses (ICLs) are similar to the intraocular lenses (IOLs) used in cataract surgery to replace the clouded natural lens, with one important difference.
+Implantable lenses work WITH the natural lens instead of replacing it.
+The natural lens is not removed.

 - Invisible to you and observers